This is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood

 SUMMARY: Past explanations for how comets began have serious problems.
-After a review of some facts concerning comets, a new explanation for comet origins will be proposed and tested.
-It appears that the fountains of the great deep and the power of expanding, high-pressure, supercritical water exploding into the vacuum of space launched comets into the solar system as the flood began.
-Other known forces would have assembled the expelled rocks and muddy droplets into larger bodies resembling comets in size, number, density, composition, spin, texture, strength, chemistry (organic and inorganic), and orbital characteristics.
-After a comparison of theories with evidence, problems with the previous explanations will become apparent.
+After a review of some facts concerning comets, a new explanation for comets will be proposed and tested.
+During the first weeks of the flood, the fountains of the great deep launched water, rocks, and muddy droplets that later gravitationally merged around the larger rocks.
+The fountains expelled an “ocean” of high-pressure, supercritical water that jetted up through the atmosphere and into the vacuum of space.
+Today, these merged bodies match comets in size, number, density, composition, spin, texture, strength, chemistry (organic and inorganic), and orbital characteristics.
+After a comparison of theories with evidence, problems with the earlier explanations will become obvious.

-Figure 141: Arizona’s Meteor Crater.
+Figure 5: Arizona’s Meteor Crater.
 Comets are not meteors.
 Comets are like giant, dirty, exceedingly fluffy “snowballs.”
-Meteors are rock fragments, usually dust particles, falling through the atmosphere.
-“Falling stars” streaking through the sky at night are often dust particles thrown off by comets years ago.
+Meteors are rock fragments, usually dust particles, falling through Earth’s atmosphere.
+“Falling stars” streaking through the night sky are usually dust particles thrown off by comets years ago.
 In fact, every day we walk on comet dust.
 House-size meteors have formed huge craters on Earth, the Moon, and elsewhere.
 Meteors that strike the ground are renamed “meteorites,” so the above crater, 3/4 mile wide, should be called a “meteorite” crater.

 As you read this chapter, test such intuitive ideas and alternate explanations against evidence and physical laws.
-Consider the explosive and sustained power of the fountains of the great deep.
-You may also surmise why the Moon is peppered with craters, as if someone had fired large buckshot at it.
-Question: Are comets “out of this world”?
+Try to grasp the explosive and sustained power of the fountains of the great deep.
+(Later chapters will make this even clearer.)
+You will also see why the Moon is peppered with craters, as if someone had fired large buckshot at it.
+Comets are “out of this world.”

 A typical comet, when far from the Sun, resembles a dirty, misshapen snowball, a few miles across.
-About 38% of its mass4 is frozen water—but this ice is extremely light and fluffy, with much empty space between ice particles.
+About 38% of its mass5 is frozen water—but this ice is extremely fluffy, with much empty space between ice particles.
 The rest is dust and various chemicals.
 As a comet approaches the Sun, a small fraction of the snowball (or nucleus) evaporates, forming a gas and dust cloud, called a coma, around the nucleus.
 The cloud and nucleus together are called the head.
 The head’s volume can be larger than a million Earths.
-Comet tails are sometimes more than an astronomical unit (AU) in length (93,000,000 miles), the Earth-Sun distance.
-One tail was 3.4 AU long—enough to stretch around Earth 12,500 times.5 Solar wind pushes comet tails away from the Sun, so comets traveling away from the Sun move tail-first.
+Comet tails are sometimes more than an astronomical unit (AU) long (93,000,000 miles), the average Earth-Sun distance.
+One tail was 3.4 AU long—enough to stretch around Earth 12,500 times.6 Sunlight and solar-wind propel comet tails away from the Sun, so comets traveling away from the Sun move tail-first.

 Comet tails are extremely tenuous—giant volumes of practically nothing.
-Stars are sometimes observed through comet heads and tails; comet shadows on Earth, even when expected, have never been seen.
+Stars are sometimes observed through a comet’s head or tail; comet shadows on Earth, even when expected, have never been seen.
 One hundred cubic miles of comet Halley’s tail contains much less matter than in a cubic inch of air we breathe—and is even less dense than the best laboratory vacuum.

-In 1998, a spacecraft orbiting the Moon detected billions of tons of water ice mixed with the soil in deep craters near the Moon’s poles.
+In 1998, billions of tons of water-ice mixed with the soil were found in deep craters near the Moon’s poles.
 As one writer visualized it,

-Comets raining from the sky left pockets of frozen water at the north and south poles of the moon, billions of tons more than previously believed, Los Alamos National Laboratory researchers have found.6
+Comets raining from the sky left pockets of frozen water at the north and south poles of the moon, billions of tons more than previously believed, Los Alamos National Laboratory researchers have found.7

-Comets are a likely source, but this raises perplexing questions.
-Ice should evaporate from almost everywhere on the Moon faster than comets currently deposit it, so why does so much ice remain?7 Also, ice seems to have been discovered in permanently shadowed craters on Mercury,8 the closest planet to the Sun.
+Later, thin traces of water were found at all lunar latitudes by three different spacecraft.8 Comets are a likely source, but this raises perplexing questions.
+Ice should evaporate from the Moon faster than comets currently deposit it, so why does so much ice remain?
+9 Also, recently deposited ice has been discovered in permanently shadowed craters on Mercury,10 the closest planet to the Sun.
 Ice that near the Sun is even more difficult to explain.
+[See Figure 6.]

 Comets are rapidly disappearing.
 Some of their mass is “burned off” each time they pass near the Sun, and they frequently collide with planets, moons, and the Sun.
-Comets passing near large planets often are torn apart or receive gravity boosts that fling them, like a slingshot, out of the solar system forever.
+Comets passing near large planets often are torn apart by gravitational effects or receive gravity boosts that fling them, like slingshots, out of the solar system forever.
 Because we have seen so many comets die, we naturally wonder, “How were they born?”

 Textbooks and the media confidently explain, in vague terms, how comets began.
 Although comet experts worldwide know those explanations lack details and are riddled with scientific problems, most experts view the problems, which few others appreciate, as “future research projects.”